dntoll/1dv610/assignments/A2_resources/UseCases.md

 ##Secure Authentication component for the web.

+The system is a software component that provides secure authentication for the web.
+The component should be used by several applications and programmers.
+Therefore it is important to provide a component aimed primarely to the programmer.

 ###Supplementary specification
 System Quality Requirements
  * The system should respond to input in an acceptable timeframe.